Why am I feeling lonely in a relationship ?

 Killing Intimacy by turning our partner into a “Project”

 As children, when our emotional needs aren’t met, we don’t just give up.
 We adapt by telling ourselves a story.
 We imagine that, someday, we will find a person who will finally make everything right.
 We think, “If I can just find someone who truly loves me, I will finally be happy and whole.”
 This is what Lindsay Gibson calls a “healing fantasy.”
-I don’t know about you, but I clearly remember having these healing fantasies already as a child.
+I don’t know about you, but I clearly remember having already these healing fantasies as a child.

-According to Schwartz, when the fantasy starts to crumble (and it always does), we usually fall into one of three protective stances, or “projects”:
+According to Schwartz, when the fantasy starts to crumble (and it always does, usually because it’s very apparent the other person is not here to repair us), we usually fall into one of three protective stances, or “projects”:

 • We try to fix ourselves: If we are “good” at shame, we think, “If I’m perfect enough, they’ll finally give me that connection.”
 We try to morph into what we think they want, which actually prevents connection because the real us has checked out.